teoaivalis/Search-Based_Data_Influence_Analysis/README.md

 **Keywords:** Observational Influence Analysis, Information Retrieval, Generative AI, Copyright Violation, Unlearning.

 # Workshop Acceptance
-This work has been accepted for presentation at the 2nd Workshop on Navigating and Addressing Data Problems for Foundation Models (DATA-FM @ ICLR 2025).
+This work has been accepted for a poster presentation at the 2nd Workshop on Navigating and Addressing Data Problems for Foundation Models (DATA-FM @ ICLR 2025).
 We are excited to contribute to this discussion on the challenges of data influence in generative AI.

 # Proposed Method